Purple Star Bulletin

 Welcome back Ohio Purple Star Schools!
 This is the fifth edition of the Purple Star Bulletin (PSB), created for Purple Star Schools and all supporters of military-connected students.The Purple Star movement began here in Ohio in 2017 with 8 schools and has now grown to close to 400 with the addition of the Round 9 First Time Honorees and Renewals !
 Congratulations to all Purple Star Schools - keep the momentum going!

 The purpose of the PSB is to connect you to useful resources, to keep you informed of news and issues pertaining to military-connected students, and to share best practices to help you more efficiently take care of your military-connected kids.

 Meet the Editor of the PSB

 My name is Dr. Michelle Lewis and I am privileged to serve as the editor of the PSB!
-I am the Point of Contact (POC) at Hyatts Middle School, a one of 14 Purple Star Schools the Olentangy Local School District in Delaware county, little north of Columbus.
-I am an Air Force mom, a French and Spanish teacher, a USO of Central and Southern Ohio volunteer, a marathon coach, and an enthusiastic member of the Purple Star family!
+I am the Point of Contact (POC) at Hyatts Middle School, one of 17 Purple Star Schools in the Olentangy Local School District in Delaware county, a little north of Columbus.
+I am the mother of an Air Force veteran, a French and Spanish teacher, a USO of Central and Southern Ohio volunteer, a marathon coach, and an enthusiastic member of the Purple Star family!